KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws3-edit/1diff.md

    ```
    Git diff shows us the difference in the files.
 The top line in red with the `-` in front of it shows the line removed.
 The second line with the `+` in front of it shows the line added.

+   {% hint style='info' %}
+We only see differences when a file unstaged.
+   {% endhint %}

-1. Take a look in GitKraken by clicking on the top line and then on _cocktails.txt_ in the **Unstaged Files** list.
+1. Take a look at the diff in GitKraken by clicking on the top line and then on _cocktails.txt_ in the **Unstaged Files** list.